The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Introduction

-As well as the problem of opacity, another reason why it is difficult to apply existing safety approaches and standards to systems using ML is that the established approaches are based, implicitly or explicitly, on the \textit{V life-cycle model} moving from requirements, through design onto implementation then testing.
-In contrast, the development of ML-based systems follows a very different, much more iterative, life-cycle with four main phases: \textit{data preparation}, \textit{model selection}, \textit{model learning}, and \textit{model verification \& validation} which makes it hard to apply established methods.
-Some emerging standards and guidance, e.g.,the US Federal Drug Administration (FDA) proposed regulatory framework on AI/ML-based Software as a Medical Device (SaMD) \cite{us2019proposed}, UL 4600 \cite{koopman2019safety} and Assurance of Machine Learning for Autonomous Systems (AMLAS) \cite{hawkins2021guidance} better reflect the ML life-cycle.
-However, these approaches are not yet mature and our aim is to contribute to their evolution, particularly in the area of safety validation.
+First, the established approaches are based, implicitly or explicitly, on the \textit{V life-cycle model} moving from requirements, through design onto implementation then testing.
+In contrast, the development of ML-based systems follows a very different, much more iterative, life-cycle with four main phases: data management, ML algorithm selection, model learning, and model verification \& validation, which makes it hard to apply established methods.
+Some emerging standards and guidance better reflect the ML life-cycle, e.g. the US Federal Drug Administration (FDA) proposed regulatory framework on AI/ML-based Software as a Medical Device (SaMD) \cite{us2019proposed} and Assurance of Machine Learning for Autonomous Systems (AMLAS) \cite{hawkins2021guidance}.

-The primary contributions of this paper are as follows.
-First, identifying the ways in which explainable AI methods can contribute to safety assurance of ML-based systems.
-Second, demonstrating the role of various explainable AI methods using a clinical case study concerned with predicting readiness for extubation from mechanical ventilation.
-Third, showing the potential use of these methods in supporting a safety case for ML systems when used in healthcare.
+Second, because of the ``black box'' (opaque) nature of the ML models \cite{watson2019clinical}, it is hard to assess what has been learnt, which exacerbates the challenging of defining concrete requirements for the safety of SaMD in its clinical context.
+Instead, human performance is often used as a ``gold standard'' and the current practice is often to (seek to) achieve performance that is better than humans.
+This makes validation difficult as human performance is variable both from individual-to-individual and over time for a single individual.
+Also, performance will vary from patient-to-patient, e.g., with comorbidities, and clinicians might not agree on the best treatment strategy.

+To overcome such problems, the ML community is actively studying ``explainablity'', which is intended to ``peek inside the black box'' and to illuminate the underlying workings of the ML models.
+Explainability is often equated with producing explainable artificial intelligence (XAI) methods, which seek to provide human interpretable representations of ML models \cite{challen2019artificial}.
+Although there is considerable variation in the definition of terms such as explainability, interpretability and transparency, in this paper we adopt the view from the FDA AI/ML-enabled Medical Devices Transparency Workshop \cite{fdadefination} that explainability is one component of transparency.
+Transparency is a much broader concept in their definition and we see interetability as a necessary facet of explainability, as suggested by Gilpin et al \cite{gilpin2018explaining}.

+In this paper we consider the role of explainability in assuring the safety of ML models in healthcare.
+Our focus is on development activities and deployment decisions for ML-based systems, but we briefly consider the potential role of explainability in operations.